 In promoting your organization’s employer brand to the outside world, your greatest asset can be found within.
-Getting your current employees on board as promoters of your brand is the easiest and most effective way to secure your organization’s reputation.
+Getting your team on board as employee advocates of your brand is the easiest and most effective way to secure your organization’s reputation.
 According to the 2013 Edelman Trust Barometer “Employees rank higher in public trust than a firm’s PR department, CEO, or Founder.”
 Read on for five easy tips to gain and obtain employee advocacy through your best resource: your employees.

 - Develop your Ambassadors

 Take a look at your organization’s staff: which employees show special initiative and demonstrate extra enthusiasm for the company?
 Once you’re identified these people, approach them about becoming Employer Brand Ambassadors.
 Of course, you must make sure this position goes beyond the title.
 It is also very important to work with your ambassadors.
 As Forbes notes: “A strong brand requires employee engagement, which is driven by integrating the personal brands of your people.”
 Find Ambassadors that have strong personalities, but also embody the brand your company stands for overall.

 Another essential step when training Ambassadors is to help them set goals.
 Defining clear targets for success will help Ambassadors know what direction they should be heading in.
 Social media is one of your most important tools, and should be focused on when setting goals.
 Develop social media policies, creating specific do’s and don’t’s for their personal and professional profiles.
 Help them use their profiles by doing things like creating a personalized hashtag for your company, like Red Bull’s #PutACanOnIt.
 By aiding Ambassadors in setting goals, especially with social media, you can ensure their success.